sriraman/cygniteframework/README.md

 v.
 User friendly structures of Cygnite framework helps you painless development.

 vi.
 Dynamic routing feature makes your work simpler.
+Creating REST web service or REST API both easy now.

 vii.
 Cygnite has a great user guide which allows you to adapt as quick as possible.